samstork/MysteryProject/Characters/Alchemist.md

 ## History
 ### Discovery of Alchemy
-- Got into alchemy as a joke during university
+- Got into alchemy as a joke during Master's programme
 - Made discoveries
 	- [[Old Witch]] heard of it, leading to the founding of [[Book Club and Coven]]